Affiliate links on Android Authority may earn us a commission. Learn more.

 Which is best for me?

-There’s a lot to be said for saving money on streaming services.
-There are so many out there, and the monthly fees can add up fast.
+We all want to cut a little from our monthly spending.
+We often find ourselves spending quite a bit on streaming services; there are so many out there, and the monthly fees can add up fast.

-At half the price, Peacock Premium has a big advantage over Premium Plus, with virtually the same library of great titles.
-Overall, Peacock Premium is definitely worth the cost, and it’s where we suggest you put your streaming dollars.
+If saving money is your priority, at half the price, Peacock Premium has a clear advantage over Premium Plus, with virtually the same library of great titles.

 At half the price, it's hard to argue with Peacock Premium.